 - Managing this type of breakout almost always requires a combination of over-the-counter and prescription-only products.

 Read more about acne and how to treat it.

 - Cysts and nodules are the largest, most painful, and most difficult type of acne to treat.

 - A cyst does not always look like a pimple; it can be just a large red swollen lump.

-- Cysts reach deep into the sebaceous gland and the deeper layers of the skin.
+- Cysts reach deep into the sebaceous gland (the gland responsible for producing oil) and the deeper layers of the skin.
 If left untreated, they almost always lead to scarring.